 The touch-sensitive FHD display gets bright enough for well-lit settings and is reasonably color-accurate.
 Above the display sits an excellent 1080p webcam, so your colleagues and clients can see and hear you clearly on video calls.
 The keyboard feels spacious but a tad mushy, and the touchpad is small and not always responsive.
 For those new to Chrome OS, know that this operating system is limited in the type of applications you can install, so you must ensure you can do everything through a Chrome browser or Android app.

-For people needing to do a bit of everything, including graphic design, photo editing, and maybe even making short videos for their website, we recommend the Apple MacBook Pro 14 (M3, 2023), one of the best laptops for small business use that we've tested.
-This 14-inch workstation is available with Apple's M3 Pro/Max SoCs, which are fast enough to handle demanding tasks like video editing and complex graphic design, making it a great option for small business owners needing to do a little bit of everything.
-Its 120Hz Mini LED display provides good visibility in well-lit settings and is well-calibrated out of the box, so you can get straight to work without further calibration.
-You get the same niceties as the Apple MacBook Air 15 (2024) above, like the keyboard, touchpad, and webcam, as well as a wider port selection for peripherals and external displays.
+For people needing to do a bit of everything, including graphic design, photo editing, and maybe even making short videos for their website, we recommend the M4 Apple MacBook Pro 14 (2024), one of the best laptops for small business use that we've tested.
+This 14-inch workstation is available with Apple's M4 base, Pro and Max SoCs; the Pro and Max SoCs can handle nearly anything, including demanding tasks like video editing and complex graphic design.
+Its 120Hz Mini LED display provides good visibility in well-lit settings and is well-calibrated out of the box; the display gets brighter in SDR than the previous generation and is available with a new nanotexture finish to combat glare.
+As for the user experience, you get many of the same niceties as the Apple MacBook Air 15 (2024) above, like the keyboard and touchpad, along with some new features including a 12MP webcam with Apple's Center Stage feature and a wider port selection with Thunderbolt 5 support (M4 Pro and Max models) for peripherals and external displays.

 If you want a versatile work device that you can also use as a tablet for media consumption, get the Microsoft Surface Pro 11th Edition (2024), one of the best laptops for business and personal use we've tested.
 Unlike our top pick above, the HP Spectre x360 14 (2024), this is a tablet PC with a detachable keyboard.
 Removing the keyboard makes the device easier to hold as a tablet and takes up less space on a table.
 The downside is that it's a bit more unstable when using it as a laptop on your lap.
 Like previous Surface Pro type cover keyboards, the new Flex keyboard feels spacious and comfortable, and it now works even when disconnected from the device, giving you more flexibility to position the tablet to your liking.
 It also has a new haptic touchpad that's larger and easier to use.
 Unfortunately, the keyboard is still a separate purchase; the same goes for the stylus.